Credit: @newyorksherpa on Instagram

 Gracie’s is a tucked-away hot spot in Leeds, just a few miles from Interstate 87’s Exit 21.
 Since 2016, the luncheonette has been grabbing the attention of diners and making headlines for its delicious fare.
 Routinely acknowledged as one of the best restaurants in the Capital Region, Gracie’s actually started out as a food truck in 2014.
 Their made-from-scratch menu includes locally sourced products from area farms and purveyors.

-What to order: Pimento Cheese Burger with fried green tomato, followed by a donut ice cream sandwich.
+What to order: Pimento Cheese Burger with fried green tomato, followed by a salted caramel milkshake.

-When to go: Open 11 am–9 pm Monday and Wednesday-Friday, and 10 am–9 pm on Saturday and Sunday.
+When to go: Open 10 am - 7 pm Monday and Wednesday-Friday, on Saturday and Sunday, and closed Tuesdays.

 Rated as one of the best breakfast spots in the state, Koffee Kove is a must-visit for coffee and breakfast lovers everywhere.
 Sit down for a CITAVO coffee and feast on old-fashioned favorites like Liver and Onions, ale battered shrimp, pancakes, and more.

-While the restaurant is not a gluten-free facility, they will do everything they can to accommodate sensitivities.
+While the restaurant is not a gluten-free facility, they do have a gluten-friendly menu.

 What to order: The Crabby Patti Eggs Benedict features two handmade crab cakes with homefries.